bullno1/buxn/doc/chess.md

 However, user annotation helps in the following ways:

 * User annotation can give more meaningful names to error messages.
-* Nominal can help to reduce errors.
+* Nominal type can help to reduce errors.
 * Vectors other than the reset vector cannot be discovered through symbolic execution. chess makes no assumption about device layout or vector signature so writes to devices (`DEO`) are largely ignored.
   The only verification done is stack effect and address semantics mentioned above.
 * Whenever an annotated routine is called, chess will just apply the signature directly to the stack and then verify the routine's body separately later.
-  This will greatly reduce verification time.
+  This will greatly reduce verification time especially if the routine is called in many places.

-  It will also catch error much earlier: at the call site.
+  Furthermore, it will also catch error much earlier: at the call site.
   Without signature annotation, stack error will only be reported when an overflow or underflow happens, or when the reset vector terminates (`BRK`) with a non-empty stack.

 Thus, annotation is still recommended, especially at the "border".